 The best part: you can eat a huge serving for only 140 calories.

-So, about the recipe.
-There really isn’t too much to it!
-It’s all prepared in one pan on the stove and then baked in the oven until cooked through.
+This recipe is all prepared in one pan on the stove and then baked in the oven until cooked through.

 It all starts with sausage.
 This recipe uses two 3-ounce sausage links.
 I use chicken sausage— I love Trader Joe’s chicken apple sausage links.
 Their smoked andouille chicken sausage is great too.
 The chicken apple variety has only 120 calories per link.
 Chop or crumble up the links and mix them with a little diced onion and garlic.
 Onion + garlic = so much flavor.
 Once the sausage is a little browned, add the green pepper.
 I add the green pepper at this point (rather in the beginning) so that it keeps some green color and isn’t so dull and “blah” looking in the cooked quiche.
 Clearly, I’m all about appearances when it comes to quiche.